Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

 If you’re looking for a default observability setup and wish to analyze observability data using Azure Arc extensions and Azure Monitor in the cloud, follow [this documentation](https://learn.microsoft.com/en-us/azure/iot-operations/monitor/howto-configure-observability).

-> [!WARNING]
+> [!TIP]
-> Azure IoT Operations is still in Preview.
-Any parts of sample could stop working as the product evolves towards General Availability.
-The current version is pinned in this dev container is Azure IoT Operations Preview v0.8.32.
+> This sample is compatible with Azure IoT Operations version 1.0.0.

 ## Getting Started